-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The medical administration and billing program length is 11.1 months (48 weeks) of contact time, which is scheduled over approximately 12 months.

-The total cost of the medical administration and billing program is \$23,630, comprised of \$22,080 for tuition and \$1,550 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform is provided to all students enrolled in the medical administration and billing program at the end of the first quarter of training.
+For students starting their program before August 11, 2025, the total cost of the medical administration and billing program is \$23,630, comprised of \$22,080 for tuition and \$1,550 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$23,870 comprised of \$22,320 for tuition and \$1,550 for course fees.
+Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+One complimentary "medical scrub" uniform and an electronic device are provided to all students enrolled in the medical administration and billing program.
 Dorsey College will pay the cost one time for medical administration and billing program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.